HSBC offers a handful of strong rewards credit cards, all of which have no foreign transaction fees.

 How much are rewards worth?

-HSBC points are worth the industry-standard of 1 cent apiece.
+HSBC points are worth the industry-standard of one cent apiece.
 They may be worth more if you redeem them through HSBC Rewards.
 For example, with the HSBC Premier World Elite Mastercard® credit card, your 50,000-point signup bonus is worth $750 when you use it to book airfare through HSBC Rewards.
-That means it’s worth 50% more than it normally would.
+That means it’s worth 50% more than it normally would be.

 Typical card features and benefits of a HSBC card